tmwerner/reproducible-python-example/.github/Template.md

 - [ ] The color palette choices of the slide are contrasted in a way that is friendly to those with color vision deficiencies.
 You can check this using [Color Oracle](https://colororacle.org/).

+- [ ] Another item in the check list.